Flex (singer): Decadence and discographic blockade

-Later Years
+Later years

 In 2013, he was the winner of the talent show Tu cara me suena in his first season in Panama.
-Since then, she continued to collaborate with other singers, among her, the most relevant was "No te pedí de más" with Makano.
+Since then, he continued to collaborate with other singers, among his, the most relevant was "No te pedí de más" with Makano.

 In 2015 he released his sixth studio album called Seduction under the distribution of Sony Music.
 The album was moderately successful as it peaked at #2 on Billboard's Latin Rhythm Albums chart for two consecutive weeks.
 From that album came the single "Nadie como tú", which was ranked #20 on the Latin Pop Airplay.
 In that year he made a relevant collaboration on the single "Disfruta la vida" with the Spanish singer Antonio Barullo and the Puerto Rican rapper J Álvarez, which earned him another nomination for the 2017 Lo Nuestro Award in the category of Collaboration of the Year - Urban, but again without winning.

 In 2018, he made his musical return to Mexico after being blocked by his old discography, premiering the single "Cerquita de mi" with Mexican singer Ricky Rick.

 In 2019 he resumed his musical career as an independent artist with the single "Me enamore de ti".
 In the years to come, he released several singles, which did not achieve the same success as when he was at the height of his musical career.
 However, on May 14, 2021, he released his sixth studio album on all digital platforms called Delirio with a total of 12 songs and without any collaboration.

 Disputes

-The artistic name that Félix adopted sparked controversy and was harshly criticized in the United States, as "Nigga" is an adjective that can be used pejoratively and derogatorily in another form.
-At the end of 2007, at the advice of his manager and to end the controversy, he changes his name from "Nigga" to "Flex" in order to be accepted in the Anglo-Saxon community.
-The parts where they mentioned their old name were edited and reprinted on their CD packaging in the North American country.
+The artistic name that Félix initially adopted sparked controversy and was harshly criticized in the United States, as "Nigga" can be used pejoratively and derogatorily in English.
+At the end of 2007, at the advice of his manager and to end the controversy, he changed his name from "Nigga" to "Flex".
+The parts where he mentioned his old name were edited and reprinted on his CD packaging in the North American country.

 On March 10, 2021, there was an altercation with the Puerto Rican rapper Darell, who released a video on his social networks asking the Panamanian producer El Chombo to revive Flex, who was well dead in the music scene.
-That testimony caused inconvenience in the fans of Flex and in the entire public of Panama, who responded to Darell and even wrote to him on his personal Instagram account that he could not speak ill of a singer who had won eight Billboard awards of the Latin music and a Latin Grammy, nor should he speak ill of the Romantic Stye or the music of Panama and that he was only known in Panama for his participation in the single "Otro trago" by Sech, precisely who is also Panamanian.
+That testimony caused inconvenience in the fans of Flex and the entire public of Panama, who responded to Darell and even wrote to him on his personal Instagram account that he could not speak ill of a singer who had won eight Billboard awards of the Latin music and a Latin Grammy, nor should he speak ill of the Romantic Stye or the music of Panama and that he was only known in Panama for his participation in the single "Otro trago" by Sech, precisely who is also Panamanian.